4d/docs/docs/Develop/processes.md

 title: Processes
 ---

 Multi-tasking in 4D is the ability to have multiple operations that are executed simultaneously.
-These operations are called processes.
+These operations are called **processes**.
 Multiple processes are like multiple users on the same computer, each working on his or her own task.
 This essentially means that each method can be executed as a distinct database task.

 If you write thread-safe code, you can create **preemptive processes** that will be able to take advantage of multi-core computers in your compiled applications, for faster execution.